iggredible/Learn-Vim/ch25_vimscript_conditionals_and_loops.md

 ## Learn conditionals the smart way

 In the previous chapter, you learned about Vim basic data types.
-In this chapter, you learned how to combine them to write basic programs using equalities, conditionals, and loops.
+In this chapter, you learned how to combine them to write basic programs using conditionals and loops.
 These are the building blocks of programming.

 Next, let's learn about variable scopes.